-Waddenzee case the need to take into account 'the cumulative effects which result from the combination of that project with other plans or projects'.
-51
+case the need to take into account 'the cumulative effects which result from the combination of that project with other plans or projects';73

-- The short and long-term effects of the plan or the project.
-52 - The reversible and irreversible effects of the plan or the project.
-53 - Since it is important to consider the possibility of alternative solutions to the plan or project (required under paragraph 4), the assessor could also determine though this is not compulsory under paragraph 3 whether such solutions do in fact exist, including the alternative of cancelling the project entirely (zero option).54 - Last but not least, the assessor could also propose an appropriate compensation package though this is not compulsory under paragraph 3 depending on the circumstances of the case.
-55 These measures must envisage the prevention, reduction and where possible the offset of any significant impact on the site's integrity.
-These measures may allow the objections to the project to be overcome. - The following table sets out the different effects that should be dealt with.
+- Since it is important to consider the possibility of alternative solutions to the plan or project (required under paragraph 4), the assessor could also determine though this is not compulsory under paragraph 3 whether such solutions do in fact exist, including the alternative of cancelling the project entirely (zero option);74 - Last but not least, the assessor could also propose an appropriate compensation package though this is not compulsory under paragraph 3 depending on the circumstances of the case.75 These measures must envisage the prevention, reduction and where possible the offset of any significant impact on the site's integrity.
+These measures may allow the objections to the project to be overcome.